Skip to main content

 Social Media Awareness Raising Campaign on IP Protection and Enforcement

-The social media awareness raising campaigns includes content published regularly on the project’s social media channels, audio-visual materials localised for target countries and accompanying press-related actions, and content that is co-created and published by prominent online media outlets in SEA countries in local languages.
+This campaign will involve a series of regularly published content on the project’s social media channels, localised audio-visual materials for target countries, press relations activities and content co-created and published by prominent online media outlets in SEA countries, preferably in local languages.

 Share this post